 Court-Martial Military Defense Lawyer

-Cannon Law Firm is dedicated to Fierce Advocacy for service members in Court-Martial proceedings.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for service members in Court-Martial proceedings.
 Court-Martial is comparable to a federal criminal trial; however, the distinct process and elements require experience beyond state or federal criminal court to understand and navigate.
 Not only your career, but your freedom and reputation depend on the outcome of the process.
 It is crucial you contact an experienced military criminal defense attorney upon notification of the potential for Court-Martial proceedings in your case.
-Contact Cannon Law Firm, PLLC now to receive a free consultation on your case.
+Contact CANNON & ASSOCIATES, PLLC now to receive a free consultation on your case.

 COURT MARTIAL BASICS

 There are three types of Court-Martial: Summary Court-Martial (“SCM”); Special Court-Martial (“SPCM”); and General Court-Martial (“GCM”), which are employed by all service branches to address alleged military criminal activity.
 Additionally, all Court-Martial proceedings are governed by military specific law, including: Uniform Code of Military Justice (“UCMJ”); the Military Rules of Evidence (“MRE”); the Rules for Court-Martial (“RCM”); and other administrative rules of both substance and procedure.
 Although, ever Court-Martial has similar attributes, the three levels of Court-Martial are distinct and warrant discussion: